-Ana Manzo, LEED GA, has devoted over 15 years to developing projects.
+Ana Manzo, LEED GA, has devoted over 20 years to developing projects.
 In her home country of Venezuela, she received her license after graduating from the prestigious Simon Bolivar University.
-She allows her empathy, interests, and curiosity in human behavior to drive her design intent.
-Due to this fresh perspective, Ana approaches every design challenge by first focusing on people’s needs and social responsibility, prior to the technicalities of design.
+She allows her empathy and curiosity in human behavior to drive her design intent.
+Due to this fresh perspective, Ana approaches every design challenge by first focusing on social responsibility and people’s needs, prior to the technicalities of design.
 This world view allows her to understand architecture in a more expansive way.

 She has worked in many areas of design with a variety of clients: from small residential homeowners to accomplished housing developers, to even large corporations such as Kraft Foods, Chrysler, Best Western Hotels, and British American Tobacco.